ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 ### Demand climate-literate governance

 Advocate for urban planning that prioritises people over cars.
-Push for 15-minute cities, expanded cycling infrastructure, and renaturalised urban spaces—all proven to reduce emissions while improving quality of life.
+Push for 15-minute cities, expanded cycling infrastructure, and renaturalised urban spaces, all proven to reduce emissions while improving quality of life.
 The IPCC highlights that such policies are most effective when integrated into long-term zoning laws, rather than treated as temporary experiments.

 ### Divest and boycott with precision